replicatedhq/help-center/content/docs/kubernetes/packaging-an-application/support-bundle.md

 icon: "replicatedKubernetes"
 ---

-A support bundle is an archive that is available for the customer to download via the Support tab of the On-Prem Console or the [Replicated CLI](/api/replicatedctl/replicatedctl_support-bundle/).
+A support bundle is an archive that is available for the customer to download via the Support tab of the Admin Console or the [Replicated CLI](/api/replicatedctl/replicatedctl_support-bundle/).

 Contents of the support page can be customized by including markdown in the top-level of the YAML.